Crawling technicolor: NG-mode conformal-invariant world at alphaIR

-implies that if $|n\rangle$ has mass $\cal M$, the mass of $\{|n\rangle'\}$ is
+implies that if $|n\rangle$ has mass $\cal M$, the mass of $|n\rangle'$ is

-Clearly this applies generally: all dimensionally transmuted masses $\cal M$ associated with a given world are scaled up or down to ${\cal M}'$ in (world)$'$.
+Clearly this applies generally: all dimensionally transmuted masses $\cal M$ associated with a given world $\cal W$ are scaled up or down to ${\cal M}'$ in the transformed world $\cal W'$.

-Identities such as eq.~(\ref{mass-scale}) are often quoted as a reason for supposing that a scale- or conformal-invariant world must be entirely unphysical.
+Identities such as Eq.~(\ref{mass-scale}) are often quoted as a reason for supposing that a scale- or conformal-invariant world must be entirely unphysical.
 How can there be a particle spectrum if for every massive particle, there is a continuum of particles \cite{Wess60} with the same quantum numbers except for their mass, which ranges from infinitesimal values to infinity?
 Must we conclude that we have an unparticle theory \cite{Geo07} with power-law branch cuts at zero-momentum thresholds, or that particles, if they exist, are necessarily massless, as in free-field theory?

-To answer these concerns, note that such arguments depend on an implicit assumption that the ground state is either unique or that, while it may exhibit a compact chiral degeneracy, it lacks the scaling degeneracy specified by eq.~(\ref{vac'}).
+To answer these concerns, note that such arguments depend on an implicit assumption that the ground state is either unique or that, while it may exhibit a compact chiral degeneracy, it lacks the scaling degeneracy specified by Eq.~(\ref{vac'}).
 Scaling degeneracy changes the picture completely, because different members of each particle continuum belong to different worlds.

-Consider observers $O$ and $O'$ in their respective universes, world and (world)$'$.
+Consider observers $O$ and $O'$ in their respective universes, $\cal W$ and $\cal W'$.
 Assume that these observers choose (say) natural units when making measurements.
-Since these units involve reference to a dimensionally transmuted mass, a scale transformation necessarily scales the units used in world to those in (world)$'$, e.g.
+Since these units involve reference to a dimensionally transmuted mass, a scale transformation necessarily scales the units used in $\cal W$ to those in $\cal W'$, e.g.

 Since no observer is able to compare measurements in different worlds, all experimental data in one world would be exactly the same as in another world.
 Therefore these worlds must be \emph{physically equivalent}, as is the case for any other symmetry with a vacuum degeneracy.
 Each observer could rely on the \emph{same} scale-invariant version of the PDG tables, i.e.\ with particle masses at $\alphaIR$ differing slightly from those of our world $0 < \alpha < \alphaIR$, as described above.